aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/project/rescheduleuncompletedworktostartafter/_index.md

 | --- | --- | --- |
 | after | DateTime | The date to reschedule uncompleted work after. |

-## Remarks

-Ensure that Project.CanSplitsInProgressTasks flag is set to true before using this method.

 ## Examples

 Shows how to update the project and reschedule uncompleted work.